crufter/haskelljs/README.md

-haskelljs
+haskell.js
 =========

-Haskell prelude ported to javascript
+Haskell prelude ported to JavaScript, for fun.

+Not ready yet, but hey, you can join =)